 In this work, human involvement is limited to the Manual Inspection step during the construction of our benchmark, \bench.
 This task was approved by the Institutional Review Board (IRB) at our institution.
 All participants were compensated at a rate of \$15 per hour.

 During Manual Inspection, each annotator was provided with the following instruction: \textit{“Given the title and description of the bug report, please label the report as ‘yes,’ ‘no,’ or ‘unsure’ for each of the following three questions: (1) Does the report describe an actual bug (e.g., not merely submitting a patch)?
 (2) Does the report contain sufficient information, such as clear natural language descriptions of the buggy behavior, reproduction steps, or detailed system logs?
 (3) Does the report avoid including solutions, such as identifying the buggy location or attaching patches?
 If unsure, please select the label ‘unsure.’”} A report was assigned a final label of “yes” only if all three questions received a “yes” from an annotator.
-Each bug report was independently labeled by three participants.
+Each bug report was independently labeled by three participants, all of whom have more than four years of programming experience.
 Reports that received at least two “yes” labels across annotators were retained in the final dataset.